You should have a bachelor’s honours degree or international equivalent, typically a high 2:2 or above.

 Months of entry

-Our course is for engineers and scientists who want to play a leading role in innovating, designing and managing processes and systems that are sustainable.
-Improving resource efficiency is a major priority for process industries that rely on materials and energy.
-Our course focuses on addressing this challenge by giving you the tools to find sustainable ways to do more or better with less.
+Our course is for engineers and scientists who want to play a leading role in innovating, designing and managing sustainable processes and systems.
+Improving resource efficiency is a priority for process industries that rely on materials and energy.
+Our course focuses on giving you the tools to find sustainable ways to do more or better with less so that when you graduate you can be part of addressing this challenge.

 Building on your first degree, you'll develop more in-depth knowledge and transferable skills in chemical engineering.
 You'll learn how to use material and energy resources more efficiently by: